rafaelalmeidab/aeeWeek/README.md

-<h2><b>PHP Course</b></h2>
+<h2><b>AEE Week Course</b></h2>

-This course covers the fundamentals of PHP programming, including arrays, conditional and repetitive structures, namespaces, APIs, sessions and cookies, forms, databases, and error handling.
+This course covers the fundamentals of PHP, HTML, JavaScript and MYSQL.
 The goal of this course is to provide a comprehensive understanding of PHP programming, and to equip students with the skills necessary to build dynamic, interactive web applications.<br>

 ![alt text](https://github.com/rafaelalmeidab/php7/blob/main/assets/img/screenshot_curso.png)